Top things to do in Florence, Italy

 Walk the Ponte Vecchio Bridge

-We had a little time before our scheduled tour of the Uffizi so we decided to walk down to the old bridge.
+We had a little time before our scheduled tour of the Uffizi, so we decided to walk down to the old bridge.
 It is a short walk from the Uffizi along the Arno River.
 We took a moment to do some window shopping and take some pictures of us on the bridge.

 This historic bridge in Florence is known for its shops built along the sides.
 It is the perfect place to buy a beautiful piece of jewellery, art, or a souvenir to take home.